fabianmichael/kirby-markdown-field/README.md

   - footnote
 ```

 ### 3.4.
 Query

-⛔️ Has to be tested
+⛔️ Not implemented yet, should follow textarea field.

 You can limit the options shown in the Pagelink dialog, by setting a `pagelink` query (if unset, you'll be able to browse the entire website tree)